 Each week I post about some type of therapy we use, who recommended it, and the reason we are using it.
 Remember, I am not a licensed therapist and I am sharing our experiences.
-We would love to have you share too.
-Follow the directions at the end of this post to link up with us.
+We would love to hear your stories too!
+Please leave a comment below.

 Sensory Processing Disorder: Proprioception

 Do you have a child who is clumsy, uncoordinated, invading others' space, bumping into people and/or objects, too loud, walks too hard, chews on everything, constantly jumping, and likes tight squeezes?
 You know the ones people comment about, "He's ALL boy."
 (I hope it's not just me).
 Well, your child may suffer from proprioceptive dysfunction, one subtype of sensory processing disorder.

 "Proprioception is the internal sense that tells you where your body parts are without you having to look at them.
 The internal body awareness relies on receptors in your joints, muscles, ligaments, and connective tissue." - Raising a Sensory Smart Child

 Here is the Proprioceptive portion of the complete sensory processing disorder checklist found on Sensory-Processing-Disorder.com

 __ kicks his/her feet on floor or chair while sitting at desk/table